Availity/sdk-js/docusaurus/docs/resources/analytics.md

 #### Note about Insights:

 In order to use Insights reporting, each log must include the Payer Space ID.
-If you are using manual tracking with the `analytics.trackEvents()` method, be sure to include a `spaceId` property.
+If you are using manual tracking with the [`analytics.trackEvent()`](#trackeventproperties-object) method, be sure to include a `spaceId` property.

 ```js
 analytics.trackEvents({